 It’s a classic story we’ve all seen (or been the victim of).
 A girl in a bar is hounded by some creepy guy that just won’t get the message.
 She goes to order a drink, he’s there.
 She goes to the bathroom, he’s there too.
-It’s like he thinks increased exposure will wear down her defences and make him grow on her, like fungus on a tree, or herpes.
+It’s like he thinks increased exposure will wear down her defenses and make him grow on her.

-Personalisation (if poorly done) can feel a lot like a creepy guy stalking you in the club.
+Poor personalization can feel a lot like a creepy guy stalking you in the club.
 You look at a toaster online for a few seconds and every ad on every website you visit for the next week is selling you toasters.
 Coincidental?
-Absolutely not.
-And you’re not the only one who thinks so.
-According to InMoment 2018’s CX trends report, a whopping 75% of consumers said they find personalised ads and branding at least somewhat creepy.
+Absolutely not, and you’re not the only one who thinks so.
+According to InMoment 2018’s CX trends report, a whopping 75% of consumers said they find personalized ads and branding at least somewhat creepy.

-Let’s take a look at some examples of personalisation that caused controversy because they crossed the line into creepy.
-These examples are all B2C because they receive the most public attention, but the principles of gathering data and using personalisation to increase customer engagement has the potential to come across just as invasive in B2B (we just don’t hear about it as much).
+Let’s take a look at three examples of personalization that caused controversy because they crossed the line into creepy.
+These examples are all B2C because they receive the most public attention.
+However, the principles of gathering data and using personalization to increase customer engagement has the potential to come across just as invasive in B2B (we just don’t hear about it as much).

-Yup.
-That’s right.
 Target uses data to find out if you’re pregnant or not.
 How do they know?
-From your very first interaction with Target, you’re given an ID, and this ID will contain personal information about you and track your buying behaviour.
-Consumers tend to be creatures of habit, and over time as you collect their data, a very predictable pattern will emerge.
+From your very first interaction with Target, you’re given an ID.
+This ID contains personal information about you and track your buying behavior.
+Consumers tend to be creatures of habit.
+Over time, predictable patterns emerge.
 So when something in your pattern changes, it’s obvious.

-Target’s marketing analysts created a “pregnancy prediction” score based on changes in purchasing decisions, like buying cocoa-butter lotion when you’d never even looked at that product before.
+Target’s marketing analysts created a “pregnancy prediction” score based on changes in purchasing decisions.
+For example, it looked at factors such as buying cocoa-butter lotion when you’d never even looked at that product before.
 If you trigger the pregnancy prediction score, Target will start sending you special deals on baby items.
 This gathered a lot of attention in the media when a father angrily accused Target of encouraging his teenage daughter to get pregnant, only to find out later that she actually was pregnant.
 Target knew she was pregnant before her own dad.
 Yikes.
-Probably not the way she wanted to tell him.

 The online streaming service came under fire on social media for letting it slip that they know exactly who’s watching what and when:

 While the jokey tweet was a hit with many people, there were plenty of others who felt unsettled by the implications of what they were saying.
 Of course, we all know that Netflix tracks what we watch.
 How else would they suggest similar shows to the ones we’ve already seen?
-They know that customer engagement will be better on their platform if they can personalise the experience for their customers.
-But for many, the tweet came across as “creepy”, and the use of their data on social media as a way to poke fun at their own customers did not go down so well.
+They know that customer engagement will be better on their platform if they can personalize the experience for their customers.
+However, for many the tweet came across as “creepy”.
+The use of their data on social media as a way to poke fun at their own customers did not go down so well.

-But the truth is, despite some companies sometimes overstepping the line, personalisation is crucial in marketing.
-Personalisation is the best way to increase customer engagement and customer experience, which has measurable financial advantages.
-The consulting group Accenture estimates that the potential upside for companies who use a smart marketing plan that personalises customer experience is worth $2.95 trillion for the industry.
+But the truth is, despite some companies sometimes overstepping the line, personalization is crucial in marketing.
+Personalization is the best way to increase customer engagement and customer experience, which has measurable financial advantages.
+The consulting group Accenture estimates that the potential upside for companies who use a smart marketing plan that personalizes customer experience is worth $2.95 trillion for the industry.

-A marketing plan that integrates personalisation is important to the consumer too.
-In a survey of over 7000 consumers by SalesForce, more than half (52%) said they are somewhat likely to switch to a different brand if their communications aren’t personalised.
-And, 62% said they think it’s acceptable for companies to send personalised offers and discounts based on items they’ve already purchased.
+A marketing plan that integrates personalization is important to the consumer too.
+In a survey of over 7000 consumers by SalesForce, more than half (52%) said they are somewhat likely to switch to a different brand if their communications aren’t personalized.
+And, 62% said they think it’s acceptable for companies to send personalized offers and discounts based on items they’ve already purchased.

-In this data-driven marketing world, consumers expect personalised marketing.
+In this data-driven marketing world, consumers expect personalized marketing.
 If you’re not offering a tailored experience, you’re at a disadvantage to your competitors.
-The difficulty is walking that line between customising a customer’s journey with your brand and chasing them around the metaphorical bar.
+The difficulty is walking that line between customizing a customer’s journey with your brand and chasing them around the metaphorical bar.